We’re getting a new pastor! What can I do?

 Give space.
 Pastors and their families have a lot to do when they first arrive—unpacking boxes, getting the kids signed up for school, finding a new doctor, and so much more.
-This might not be the best time to drop by the office or parsonage.
+This might not be the best time to drop by the office or parsonage unannounced.

 That is always the goal.
-We strive for the success of our ministry together as pastor and congregation, so that, as our welcome of new members concludes, “in everything God may be glorified through Jesus Christ.”
+We strive for the success of our ministry together as pastor and congregation, so that, as our ritual for welcoming new members concludes, “in everything God may be glorified through Jesus Christ.”

 Editor's note: This story was originally published June 24, 2015.